|US Patent #||--|

 |Water (Garden)||Prefers average to moist soil|

 |Special Uses||Deep South, Deer Resistant, Hummingbird Attractor, Winter Color|

 |Comments||This is another Pulmonaria that can handle full sun in the Pacific Northwest.
 Plants wilt rapidly if the soil is too dry.
 Can be root pruned when grow too large for pot.
 Crown will re-root quickly.
 Pulmonaria prefer their roots cool.|

 Pulmonaria ‘High Contrast’

-'High Contrast' has brilliantly contrasting foliage and one of the best track records of all of our Pulmonaria in the hot summers of the Midwest and South.
-Large pink flowers fade to blue over mildew resistant foliage.
+Brilliantly contrasting foliage and one of the best track records of all of our Pulmonaria in the hot summers of the Midwest and South.
+Large pink flowers fade to blue over mildew-resistant foliage.
 Nice mounding habit.
-The wavy, spear-shaped leaves are dark green, infused with melting silver.
+The wavy, spear shaped leaves are dark green, infused with melting silver.

 USDA Hardiness Zone(s): 4-9